Automated storage and retrieval system: Fixed-aisle AS/RS machine

+Shuttle technology

 Another AS/RS technology is known as shuttle technology.
 In this technology the horizontal movement is made by independent shuttles each operating on one level of the rack while a lift at a fixed position within the rack is responsible for the vertical movement.
 By using two separate machines for these two axes the shuttle technology is able to provide higher throughput rates than stacker cranes.
 Storage and Retrieval Machines pick up or drop off loads to the rest of the supporting transportation system at specific stations, where inbound and outbound loads are precisely positioned for proper handling.

+Horizontal carousels

+Robotic Inserter/Extractor devices can be used for horizontal carousels.
+The robotic device is positioned in the front or rear of up to three horizontal carousels tiered high.
+The robot grabs the tote required in the order and often replenishes at the same time to speed up throughput.
+The tote(s) are then delivered to a conveyor, which routes it to a work station for picking or replenishing.
+On a simplistic level, horizontal carousels are also often used as "rotating shelving".
+With simple "fetch" command, items are brought to the operator and otherwise wasted space is eliminated.

+Other devices

 In addition, there are several types of Automated Storage & Retrieval Systems (AS/RS) devices called Unit-load AS/RS, Mini-load AS/RS, Mid-Load AS/RS, Vertical Lift Modules (VLMs), Horizontal Carousels and Vertical Carousels.
 These systems are used either as stand-alone units or in integrated workstations called pods or systems.
 These units are usually integrated with various types of pick to light systems and use either a microprocessor controller for basic usage or inventory management software.
 These systems are ideal for increasing space utilization up to 90%, productivity levels by 90%, accuracy to 99.9%+ levels and throughput up to 750 lines per hour/per operator or more depending on the configuration of the system.